'Serious outbreak': Emergency WHO summit as monkeypox virus spreads

 "I started working on monkeypox in 2002 in DRC.
 Now, 20 years later, the vast majority of the world has no immunity to pox viruses.

-"The big issue is that now the world is no longer, by and large, immune to poxviruses, we'll see more cases.
+"The big issue is that now the world is no longer, by and large, immune to pox viruses, we'll see more cases.

-"As the world becomes more susceptible to poxviruses and we have exposures over time, you know, because of increased travel rate etc, we can expect to see more cases."
+"As the world becomes more susceptible to pox viruses and we have exposures over time, you know, because of increased travel rate etc, we can expect to see more cases."

 However, she did say that the public should not, at this stage, be too concerned.